simwai/lol-ranks-bot/README.md

 - Adjust the config
 - Rename the `players.json.example` file to `players.json`
 - Adjust your settings (tutorial below) and run `npm run-script debug`

+## Deployment by docker-compose.yml file

+- Install Docker and Docker Compose on your machine ([Guide](https://code.visualstudio.com/Docs/languages/markdown))
+- Clone the repo (in VS Code press CTRL + P and type `>git:clone` ([Tutorial](https://code.visualstudio.com/docs/sourcecontrol/overview#_cloning-a-repository)))
+- Rename the `config.json.example` file to `config.json`
+- Adjust the config
+- Run `docker compose up -d` to build the image and start the container in detached mode
+- Run `docker compose down` to stop the container

 ## Settings